elyanory/jackalope-doctrine-dbal/README.md

 $pass      = '';
 $database  = 'jackalope'; // $path = 'jackalope.db'; // for SQLite
 $workspace = 'default';
+$charset   = 'utf8mb4'; // for mysql, you need to specify which charset to use

 // Bootstrap Doctrine
 $connection = DriverManager::getConnection([